JackPieCZ/EEPPR/README.md

 python ./method/main.py --file path/to/your/event_file.raw
 ```

 2. For analysing any sequence from the EE3P3D dataset simply enter the sequence name.
 For example, `led`, `highcontrastdot`, `screen`, `motor`, ect.
-For all sequence names, check the `dataset` folder or `dataset/config.json`.
+For all sequence names, check the `dataset` [folder](https://github.com/JackPieCZ/EE3P3D/tree/main/dataset) or `dataset/config.json` [file](https://github.com/JackPieCZ/EE3P3D/blob/175736d322d484b46277459ba09a71a9fc23d58a/dataset/config.json#L2).
 ```console
 python ./method/main.py -f led
 ```

 3. Specifying RoI coordinates (optional, `--roi_coords`/`-rc`) in `X0 Y0 X1 Y1` format.
-RoI for sequences from the dataset are provided automatically:
+RoI for sequences from the dataset are provided automatically.
+If the coordinates are not provided, a GUI will be shown where the user can setup RoI easily.
 ```console
 python ./method/main.py -f path/to/your/event_file.raw -rc 100 100 300 300
 ```